-“The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions,” Marco Antonio, Century Properties’ co-chief operating officer and managing director, said in an e-mailed statement.
+“The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions,” Marco Antonio, Century Properties’ President and CEO, said in an e-mailed statement.

 Central bank monitoring of lenders’ real-еstatе exposure will protect the property industry from a bubble, the company said.

 “It makes the market even stronger as it ensures that real-еstatе loans are given to worthwhile projects and weeds out speculators,” Antonio said.

 “Regulators are being cautious because they don’t want the recklessness that happened in the U.S. or China or even Europe to happen here,” said David Leechiu, country head of Jones Lang Lasalle Leechiu.
 Still, “there won’t be a property bubble in the Philippines in the next three years because household debt levels are very low.”

 Bangko Sentral currently caps banks’ real-еstatе exposure at 20 percent of total lending, with some exclusions.
 With the additional information now required from lenders, the central bank will decide if its policy needs to be reviewed, Espenilla said.